-The province’s announcement is part of Alberta’s job-creation strategy.
-The trade piece also includes dropping all provincial exceptions to the 2017 Canada Free Trade Agreement related to procurement.
+The provincial government’s announcement addresses removing exceptions under the 2017 Canadian Free Trade Agreement related to recognizing professional and trades qualifications among provinces.
+In addition to licensing individuals, APEGA issues permits to companies qualified to practise engineering, geoscience or both in Alberta.
 The changes, when they come, will likely mean more permit applications.
-APEGA will evaluate internal processes and adjust as required to respond efficiently.
+APEGA will evaluate internal processes and adjust as required to respond efficiently to this increase.

-APEGA is committed to sustaining a high standard of fast and efficient processing of interprovincial applications, both individual and corporate.
-APEGA looks forward to working with the Government of Alberta to implement changes thoroughly, seamlessly, and effectively.
+The regulator is committed to sustaining a high standard of fast and efficient processing of interprovincial applications, both individual and corporate.
+APEGA looks forward to working with the Government of Alberta to implement changes thoroughly, seamlessly and effectively.